AYSA Statement on Diversity and Inclusion

 - Makeup tryouts may be offered for those who are interested but unable to make tryout dates.

-- Shortly after tryouts DOC and TD confirm team rosters.
+- Shortly after tryouts the DOC and Travel Director confirm team rosters.

-- DOC and TD inform and consult with coaches prior to informing parents/players of team placement.
+- DOC and Travel Director will consult with coaches prior to informing parents/players of team placement.

 - Once players have been invited to a team, players have one week to register so teams can be quickly confirmed.
 If adequate numbers of players don’t register in time, teams may change configuration.

-- In the spring, coaches may directly recruit new players from off the street.
-However, coaches may not attempt to recruit players from other AYSA teams without prior approval from TD and DOC.
-If a coach believes a player should change teams (any player who has played on another AYSA team in the past) that coach will contact TD to consult.
+- In the spring, coaches may directly recruit new players.
+However, coaches may not attempt to recruit players from other AYSA teams without prior approval from Travel Director and DOC.
+If a coach believes a player should change teams (any player who has played on another AYSA team in the past) that coach will contact the Travel Director to consult.
 DOC maintains ultimate responsibility for all team placements.

 - For any player to move from lower level to a higher level team, the change must be according to fall tryout ranking.